essentialkaos/rbinstall/README.md

-  --reinstall, -R        Reinstall already installed version (if allowed in config) --uninstall, -U        Uninstall already installed version (if allowed in config) --gems-update, -g      Update gems for some version (if allowed in config) --gems-insecure, -S    Use HTTP instead of HTTPS for installing gems --ruby-version, -r     Install version defined in version file --rehash, -H           Rehash rbenv shims --no-color, -nc        Disable colors in output --no-progress, -np     Disable progress bar and spinner --help, -h             Show this help message --version, -v          Show version
+  --reinstall, -R        Reinstall already installed version (if allowed in config) --uninstall, -U        Uninstall already installed version (if allowed in config) --gems-update, -G      Update gems for some version (if allowed in config) --rehash, -H           Rehash rbenv shims --gems-insecure, -s    Use HTTP instead of HTTPS for installing gems --ruby-version, -r     Install version defined in version file --all, -a              Print all available versions --no-progress, -np     Disable progress bar and spinner --no-color, -nc        Disable colors in output --help, -h             Show this help message --version, -v          Show version